decaby7e/website/content/blog/wireguard-burner.md

 ## Introduction

-Have you ever gone to the conveinence store and bought a disposable phone as a kid?
+Have you ever gone to the convenience store and bought a disposable phone as a kid?
 Maybe not, but I was always fascinated by those kinds of things and I did that!
 I thought that the idea of having a burner phone was interesting because it was another way to detach your name from whatever communication medium you were using.
 Nowadays anytime you communicate your name is always tied with that message.
 Even if you decide to spin up a VPN on a VPS provider like AWS, Digital Ocean, etc. your name is still tied to whatever payment method you use!
 Even when you get a VPN up and running on a VPS or a personal computer somewhere, that IP is then tied to whatever actions you perform on the internet.
 So even though you've gone through all the trouble of attempting to hide your **real** IP, you've effectively made yourself another **real** IP 😑.
 If you choose to go with a VPN provider like Private Internet Access or NordVPN, you can circumvent this issue but now you have to worry about *them* taking your information instead of the ISP doing it.
 What to do...
 I figured that the most practical approach to this situation was to look back to those simpler times where you could go to the store and buy a disposable communication medium.
 What if we could apply this concept to a VPN...?

 In this project, I aim to create a "burner" VPN hosted on Digital Ocean.
 This involves creating script(s) that will do the following:

 &nbsp;

 1. Create a Droplet and upload a private SSH key that can be disposed of once done with it.

 2. Install the necessary software for hosting a VPN server and other useful utilities.

 3. Serve up the client configuration in a user friendly manner for quick and easy connection to the server.

 4. Start up the VPN server and begin traffic forwarding.

 5. Once the user decides they want to nuke their server, hit a button and make it disappear.

 &nbsp;